Six Nations 2024: Fixtures, results, how to get tickets and more - Yahoo Sports

 Six Nations 2024: Fixtures, results, how to get tickets and more

-Tadhg Beirne says Ireland are brimming with “massive belief” after launching their Guinness Six Nations title defence with a landmark demolition of pre-tournament favourites France.
+The second round of the 2024 Six Nations kicks off on Saturday with Scotland hosting France at Murrayfield before England tackle Wales at Twickenham.
+On Sunday, Ireland welcome Italy to Dublin.

-Andy Farrell’s reigning Grand Slam champions made a statement of intent in Marseille with a stunning 38-17 bonus-point win to propel themselves into pole position for further championship glory.
+Ireland are brimming with “massive belief” after launching their Six Nations defence last week with a landmark demolition of pre-tournament favourites France.

-England survived a scare at the Stadio Olimpico to launch their post-World Cup rebuild with a 27-24 victory over Italy in their Six Nations opener.
+England survived a scare at the Stadio Olimpico to begin their post-World Cup rebuild with victory in Italy.

-The final match of the opening weekend nearly saw one of the most remarkable comebacks in recent memory.
-Just after half-time Scotland led 27-0 and was all but assured.
-But that was before Wales launched a thrilling fightback, scoring 26 unanswered points to get within a whisker of an improbable victory.
-The visitors held on, however, and ended their Cardiff hoodoo 27-26.
+The final match of the opening weekend nearly saw one of the most remarkable comebacks in recent memory as Scotland held on against Wales to finally end their 22-year Cardiff hoodoo.

 How to watch the 2024 Six Nations on TV

-Fixtures this year will continue to be shown on both BBC and ITV in the UK.
-Live streams will be available for free on the BBC iPlayer and ITVX apps, and will be available to download on mobile or tablet devices.
+Fixtures this year will continue to be shown on both the BBC and ITV in the UK.
+Live streams are available for free on BBC iPlayer and ITVX apps, and can be downloaded on mobile or tablet devices.

-The long-term future of the Six Nations on free-to-air TV is uncertain after the government rejected calls to add the tournament to the list of sporting events that must be shown for free.
+The long-term future of the Six Nations on free-to-air TV is uncertain after the British Government rejected calls to add the tournament to the list of sporting events that must be shown for free.

 2024 Six Nations fixtures in full